 Layers are easily turned on and off in eSpatial, by togging the eye symbol beside the dataset in the Legend panel.

 This feature allows you upload layers upon layers of data to one Workspace – e.g., have everything contained in the one place – and turn on or off different layers to create maps for different viewers.

 Send (URL via email) the different mapped views to the relevant parties, after you have saved each view as a different map, using the control panel:

-If you haven’t used eSpatial before, sign up for an account and get full functionality for 7 days.
-However, even when switched to a free account afterwards, you can continue to upload spreadsheets and layer data onto maps.
+If you haven’t used eSpatial before, sign up for an trial and get full functionality for 7 days.